 ●They do not tolerate tachycardia well, since the increase in heart rate shortens the duration of diastole and truncates relaxation, pressure decline, recoil, and diastolic filling.

 ●Elevations in systemic blood pressure, especially the abrupt, severe, or refractory elevations often seen with renovascular hypertension, increase LV wall stress, which can worsen myocardial relaxation.
-(See "Treatment of hypertension in patients with heart failure", section on 'Treatment of hypertension in patients with diastolic heart failure' and "Evaluation of secondary hypertension".)
+(See "Treatment of hypertension in patients with heart failure", section on 'Treatment of hypertension in patients with heart failure with preserved ejection fraction (HFpEF)' and "Evaluation of secondary hypertension".)

 ●The acute induction or worsening of diastolic dysfunction by ischemia raises left atrial and pulmonary venous pressure.
 This explains why many patients with coronary heart disease have respiratory symptoms with their anginal pain, including wheezing, an inability to take a deep breath, shortness of breath, and even overt pulmonary edema.
 These respiratory symptoms can occur in the absence of anginal pain and are often referred to as "anginal equivalents."

 Episodes of hemodynamic decompensation may result in pulmonary congestion or edema severe enough to be life-threatening.
 This phenomenon, called flash pulmonary edema, is discussed in detail separately.
 (See "Evaluation of acute decompensated heart failure".)
 Studies using implantable hemodynamic monitors have shown that LV diastolic pressures rise in a progressive fashion prior to the abrupt onset of heart failure [2-8].
 While the development of symptoms is rapid, the increases in diastolic pressure occur gradually over a period of days to weeks.

 TREATMENT — The treatment of diastolic heart failure (DHF) remains empiric, since trial data are limited.

 General principles — Recommendations for treatment of patients with DHF were included in the 2013 American College of Cardiology Foundation/American Heart Association (ACC/AHA) HF guidelines .
 The following two strong recommendations were included:

 Similar recommendations were included in the 2012 European Society of Cardiology HF guidelines .
 A clinical practice review provided specific examples of clinical therapies appropriate to achieving these goals (table 2) .